arifshariati/nx-multi-ci-cd-poc/README.md

 This repo presents the basic configuration of Nx monorepo containing several apps.
 In production, we need a mechanism of deploying various applications to various cloud providers.
 In this repo we shall deploy NestJS backend application to `Heroku` where as the NextJS frontend application to `Vercel`.

+> [!Note]
+> You are most welcome to help me fix CICD part.
+Clone the repo and raise PR for your changes agains main branch.

 > ## How it should work?
 >
 > We start working on a feature in Nx workspaces containing several apps and libraries.
 Let's present two use cases in production.